 Now use "Select Permissions" and under "Delegated Permissions" select "Access CRM Online as organization users" and save.

 6. Verify Dynamics Permission

 After saving, check your API Access Required Permissions to make sure Dynamics CRM Online is listed.

 7. Create Key

 Next create a secret key for your app registration.
-BlueConic will use this to secure the communication with Dynamics CRM.
-Set a understandable "Description" and select "In 2 years" for Expires.
-Then Save.
+BlueConic use this key to secure the communication with Dynamics CRM.
+Set an understandable "Description" and select "In 2 years" for Expires.
+Then Save your changes.

 After saving, make sure you store the key description and key value securely, as you will need these later.
 If you lose these values you will have to regenerate them.